misoelegant/rpm/il-practice-mod/README.md

     The models are instead named after the cousins that use them in VS mode, Marcy and Kuro.

 ## Changelog

+### Changes made in v0.5.0
+- The game now skips file select and opens into the overworld.
+- The saving house on the home planet now shows a table of any% times.
+- Added "random" options for in-game cousin and katamari model.
+- Added a speed overlay during gameplay which can be toggled with F6.
+  This value is exposed by the physics engine directly and doesn't accurately measure true katamari speed in all situations.
+  In particular, it seems to ignore y speed caused by gravity.

 ### Changes made in v0.4.2
 - Fixed an issue where the camera would hide certain moving objects.